MeRIP-Sequencing Service

 Peak_stats

-Motif analysis of m6A peak sequences
+Motif analysis of modification peak sequences

 Your samples

-Purified total RNA, or frozen tissues, or cell pellets
+Purified total RNA, tissues, or cells

-3. mRNA fragmentation
+4. mRNA fragmentation

-5. IP efficiency QC by qPCR
+6. IP efficiency QC by qPCR

-6. Sequencing library preparation
+7. Sequencing library preparation

-8. Sequencing by illumina platform
+9. Sequencing by Illumina sequencing platform

 m6A modification of HSATIII lncRNAs regulates temperature-dependent splicing.
 Ninomiya K, et al. The EMBO Journal, 2021